UofT-DSI/visualization/02_activities/assignments/assignment_2.md

       colour choice, while I like it, leaves me with some accessibility concerns and the two "less" relevant constructs use green and red - problematic colours for the most common form of colourblindness.
 It does get around this a little bit as the figure is tuned to be viewed in greyscale (e.g., colour AND labeling differentiate groups).
 Still, better colours could be used.
+I also believe having the "high effort" to the left of "low effort" is counter-intuitive for the sake of expecting lower values to the left and high values to the right (I ended up changing this in my verion).
 The final smaller thing is that I prefer a more clearer region for displaying error variance.
 This figure used a blurred region, we opted for a clearly outlined box plot on the graph.
 I think the blurred approach with matching colours makes it a little trickier to see the value for mean and SE.